The development of skills in German language to an intermediate level, building on GERM 132 (continuing the same course book).

 |Teaching period||First Semester|

 - GERM 132 or GERM 102.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - GERM 111, GERM 113, GERM 231 or any other more advanced German language paper.